 #7 Ultra Wide Angle Zoom (AF-S 16-35/4 VR)

 Over the years, I found myself using ultra-wide lenses less and less, and their appeal has waned for me.
 I find the way they distort perspective and magnification really difficult to work with, and most of the time this lens remains in my “real estate” photography bag (where it is used all the time, of course).
+If I know exactly that I’ll be in a location where it will be beneficial (desert slot canyons, coastal scenery) I will bring it along of course.

 #8 Super-Telezoom (AF-S 200-500/5.6 VR)